VBaratham/Floating-LED-Message-Fan/README.md

 Floating-LED-Message-Fan
 ========================

 Code for PIC16 series microcontrollers (specifically, model f1826) to display a message that appears to "float" in the air, using a 7 LED bar attached to a fan with once per revolution interrupts for timing.
-I've been using the falling edge of a photosensor as it passes over a tab attached to the fan's frame as this interrupt source.
+I've been using the falling edge of a photogate as it becomes blocked by a tab attached to the fan's frame as this interrupt source.

 Circuit
 -------